 Am I Still Bisexual?
-Yes… and No.
+Yes… and No

 I’ve always liked the term “bisexual” and proudly claimed it for a number of reasons:

-2. It’s an easy shorthand that most people outside of the LGBTQIA+ community have at least some understanding of.
+- It’s an easy shorthand that most people outside of the LGBTQIA+ community have at least some understanding of.

-3. Claiming an expansive definition of bisexuality (“attraction to two or more genders”) is important in pushing back against the false narrative that bisexuals only fancy cis people or that bisexuality is a trans-exclusionary sexuality.
+- Claiming an expansive definition of bisexuality (“attraction to two or more genders”) is important in pushing back against the false narrative that bisexuals only fancy cis people or that bisexuality is a trans-exclusionary sexuality.
 (They don’t and it’s not.)

-But lately it hasn’t felt quite right or like quite enough to express what I wanted my sexuality label to express.
-So am I still bisexual?
+So now I’ve started defining my sexuality as sapphic, am I also still bisexual?
 Yes and no. I’d say that I still identify as under the bi+ umbrella, given that I’m neither a 0 nor a 6 on the Kinsey Scale (“exclusively heterosexual” or “exclusively homosexual”, respectively.)
+Taken on its own, though, I haven’t been finding the label “bisexual” entirely accurate or sufficient to describe my reality.

-Sapphic is a term “relating to sexual attraction or activity between women” (Oxford Languages.)
-As a sexual orientation or identity, the LGBTQIA+ Wiki defines sapphic as referring “to a woman or woman-aligned person of any sexual orientation who is attracted to other women and/or women-aligned individuals.”
+The official definition of sapphic is an LGBTQ+ term “relating to sexual attraction or activity between women” (Oxford Languages.)
+As a sexual orientation or identity, the LGBTQIA+ Wiki defines sapphic sexuality as referring “to a woman or woman-aligned person of any sexual orientation who is attracted to other women and/or women-aligned individuals.”

 Fun fact: the term “sapphic” derives from the name of Sappho, an Archaic Greek poet who lived circa 630-570 BCE and whose work described erotic desire and romantic love between women.
 The word “lesbian” comes from Lesbos, the island where Sappho lived.

-Why Identify as Sapphic?
+Why Identify My Sexuality as Sapphic?

-As I said, I’ve played around with a lot of labels over the years and particularly over the last few months.
+As I said, I’ve played around with a lot of sexuality labels over the years and particularly over the last few months.
 Though I’m definitely somewhere on the bi+ spectrum, I’m also definitely not a Kinsey 3 (i.e. bang in the middle of the spectrum between exclusively gay and exclusively straight.)

 I’m probably somewhere between a Kinsey 5 and a 5.5.
 That is, much more frequently attracted to people with similar gender identities and presentations to mine (i.e. women, femmes, and women-aligned folks) than to those with very different identities and presentations (i.e. men, male-aligned, and masc-of-centre folks.)

 In truth, if I could name 100 people I found attractive right now, at least 95 of them would be women, femmes, or women-aligned.
-The men in my romantic life are wonderful (and it’s really “man”, singular, these days)… but they’re also increasingly rare exceptions.
+The men in my romantic life are wonderful (and it’s really “man”, singular, these days).
+But they’re also increasingly rare exceptions.

 As a woman and as a femme, most of the world would conceive my sexuality primarily in relation to men.
 Specifically, the assumption is that I will be exclusively or primarily attracted to them and that, even when I am not, my interest in other women will be performed in a way that centres men.
 In fact, one of the most common biphobic and lesbophobic tropes is that queer women’s sexuality primarily exists for the titillation and enjoyment of men.
 (See “can I watch?” and “that’s hot” and “so if you’re bi, can we have a threesome?”)

-I’m assumed to be “straight really” or just dabbling in queerness for funsies because my nesting partner happens to be male.
-I recently told a man who was trying to pick me up that I was “wayyyyyy towards the gay end of bisexual” and somehow, all he gleaned from that revelation was “so I still have a chance?”
+People often assume that I’m “straight really”.
+They accuse me of just dabbling in queerness for funsies because my nesting partner happens to be male.
+I recently told a man who was trying to pick me up that I was “wayyyyyy towards the gay end of bisexual”.
+Somehow, all he gleaned from that revelation was “so I still have a chance?”
 (Reader, he did not.)
-Even – perhaps especially – when you’re loudly and proudly queer, heteronormativity can seem very very pervasive sometimes.
+Even—perhaps especially—when you’re loudly and proudly queer, heteronormativity can seem very very pervasive sometimes.

 So yes.
 I think “sapphic” is the most succinct and accurate way to sum up my sexuality right now.